-Piazza Rock Trail is a moderately trafficked out and back trail located near Sandy River Plantation, ME that features a waterfall.
+Piazza Rock Trail is a moderately trafficked out and back trail located near Sandy River Plantation, Maine that features a waterfall.
 The trail is rated as moderate and primarily used for hiking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 This was a fun hike, first section is steep and rocky, but it gets better.
 Once you pass the service road there is a muddy section with planks over it, you need a little balance here otherwise you'll have muddy feet!
 No one got muddy feet in our group but there were footprints in the mud for someone less fortunate.
 Once you reach Piazza rock it gets steep for another 30-50 yards!
 Ok for kids!